 Again as well, the result of having the “nose” moved to a new position is unnatural and bizarre, but those qualities are provided in ways that are not too dark or gloomy.
 In the second stanza, it was just a “smell” that was humorously unpleasant, and this time it is a “tickle,” which is hardly the harshest of punishments.
 These gentle concepts ease the ideas into the child’s mind without growing so serious that the child separates from the narrative.
 Yet again then, Prelutsky has toed a line that is arguably genius.

-Children can read this poem with the continued foundation of the ABAB rhyme scheme, all while being presented with a combination of language that is sturdy and serious enough to solidify the importance of the poem’s theme, but also innocent and entertained enough to suit a child’s mentality.
+Children can read ‘Be Glad Your Nose Is on Your Face’ with the continued foundation of the ABAB rhyme scheme, all while being presented with a combination of language that is sturdy and serious enough to solidify the importance of the poem’s theme, but also innocent and entertained enough to suit a child’s mentality.
 Specifically, “absolute catastrophe” expresses the significance of what would happen if the “nose” were “[w]ithin [the] ear.”
 By labeling the change in such a drastic way, Prelutsky has constructed a stanza that holds warning about trying to rearrange what is already in a good situation.

 It is worth noting as well that in this stanza, the very notion of a “rattle” brings in a new sense that a child can relate to.
 Already, the first stanza has utilized “smell,” and the second has embraced touch through a “tickle.”
 Now, the young reader can have a third sense acclimated to the notion through sound.
 As these senses are things a child would understand, once more, Prelutsky has catered to their level of thought to give them a clear, full view of his message of contentment with things that are already good.

 Almost like the conclusion of a research paper, this stanza wraps up the ideas that were addressed in earlier stanzas with the same use of simple verbiage and grounded ABAB rhyme scheme.
 This is not necessarily a tactic that readers often see in poetry, but given that this one is geared toward children, the strategy is solid and useful.
-It is possible, after all, that a child would have gotten caught up in the humor of the tale to forget the underlying message behind all of the whimsy, so to remind that young reader about the core idea in the poem is a strong way to wrap up the verses.
+It is possible, after all, that a child would have gotten caught up in the humor of the tale to forget the underlying message behind all of the whimsy, so to remind that young reader about the core idea in ‘Be Glad Your Nose Is on Your Face’ is a strong way to wrap up the verses.

 That core idea is that the “nose” is where it should be “on [the] face,” but the subtler message at play is to be grateful for the good things that are known without wishing that they were something else.
 By describing this idea through a simple concept of “nose” “place[ment],” Prelutsky has provided children with a story that can begin instilling this core value into them at a very young age—maybe even before they fully understand the message beyond “smell[s]” and “rattle[s].”